AeneasHe/mkdocs_test/README.md

 # How to deploy mkdocs to github

-1. create repository on github
+1. create repository(such as mkdocs_test) on github

 https://github.com/cofepy/mkdocs_test